-The conferences produced a number of quality papers that were compiled into an initial book, Christianity and leisure: Issues in a pluralistic society (Dordt Press, 1994) edited by Paul Heintzman, Glen Van Andel, and Tom Visker.
-Subsequently, another book, Physical education, sports, and wellness: Looking to God as we look at ourselves, was edited by John Byl and Tom Visker and published by Dordt Press in 1999.
-A third manuscript of selected conference papers is scheduled for publication in 2008.
-A HPERD list serve was also initiated in 1997 to better link Christian scholars throughout the year via the internet.
+The conferences produced a number of quality papers that were compiled into an initial book, Christianity and leisure: Issues in a pluralistic society (Dordt Press, 1994, 2006).
+Subsequently, another book, Physical education, sports, and wellness: Looking to God as we look at ourselves, was published in 1999 and a third volume, Christianity and Leisure: Issues for the Twenty-first Century was released by Dordt Press in 2017.
+Over the years the focus of the conference was expanded to include topics on kinesiology, sport, and wellness so that by 1999 the conference was referred to as, “The HPERD Conference on Christianity, Sport, Leisure and Wellness.”
+A list serve was also initiated in 1997 to better link Christian scholars throughout the year via the internet.

 After nearly fifteen years of hosting successful conferences and publishing several books, there was a strong desire to formalize these professional relationships and establish a scholarly association.
 Glen Van Andel was asked to coordinate this effort which became officially organized in 2002 when the Articles of Incorporation were registered with the State of Michigan.
 The official name of the organization, The Christian Society for Kinesiology and Leisure Studies (CSKLS), was a point of much discussion but was finally endorsed because it reflected the scope of disciplines represented by the group without being too wordy.

 Throughout its many years of conferences and joint projects, the special bond that has sustained this group of Christian scholars has been the Christ-like spirit and warm fellowship we have shared on so many occasions.
 We have grown to love and care for each other as sisters and brothers in Christ.
-Indeed, God has brought us together for such a time as this and we are eternally grateful for His love and grace.
+Indeed, God has brought us together for such a time as this and we are eternally grateful for his love and grace.
+Praise be to God!